 This is excellent for the development of her/his eye-hand coordination.

 - Give your toddler things to stack up.

-- Play with your toddler and offer help: “Let’s do it together.
-Here are more stones to put into your box”.
+- Play and help with your toddler, “let’s do it together, here are more stones to put into your box”.

 These activities should make her/him happy and more confident.

 - Take advantage of every opportunity to engage in a conversation with your toddler, including feeding or bathing.

 Soon she/he should start to understand what you're saying and follow simple directions.